 In addition to tuition, students are assessed a registration and instructional materials fee.
-The instructional materials fee covers rental of hard-cover textbooks, consumable workbooks, standardized testing fees, online subscriptions, classroom supplies, art materials, physical education equipment, and science lab fees for consumable materials.
+The instructional materials fee covers rental of hard-cover textbooks, consumable workbooks, classroom supplies, art materials, physical education equipment, and science lab fees for consumable materials.
 Students graduating from the 8th grade are required to pay a fee associated with the expenses incurred by graduation.

 Students who wish to participate in special programs or extra-curricular activities will be expected to pay a fee.
 It will be necessary for students enrolled in sports to contribute to the cost of these activities.
-Students who join the school band will contract with the instrumental band company for lessons and rental fees for instruments.
+Students who enroll in the school band will have to pay for their lessons and to rent their instruments.
 Every effort will be made by the school to keep these extra fees to a minimum.
 Participation in all these programs is optional.
 They are offered by the school as a service to our families.